google/closure-templates/documentation/reference/calls.md

 thrown during evaluation of the template.
 If an error is caught, then the behavior will be as though the template rendered nothing.

 NOTE: Using this feature disables streaming at the template call site.
-During server rendering all data will be buffered and idom patching will be paused as well.
+All data from the callee template (including idom updates) will be buffered for the life of the call.
+If an exception is thrown the data is discarded, otherwise the data is applied when the call returns.

 Example: